-5.9.2.15.10.2.1 Calculation of Expected Provision of TOR1
+5.10.2.1 Calculation of Expected Provision of TOR1

-The Expected TOR1 following a Frequency Event may be derived, as applicable, from:
+The Expected TOR1 during the TOR1 Period may be derived, as applicable, from:

 - 1) The Pre-Event Output of the Providing Unit;

 - 2) The Pre-Event System Frequency;

 - 3) The Time Zero Availability;

 - 4) The TOR1 Reserve Characteristic;

 - 5) The Time Zero Declared TOR1;

 - 6) The Declared Governor Droop;

-- 7) The Governor Droop Demanded TOR1.

-- 8) The Providing Unit Frequency / Capacity Function (if applicable);

-- 9) The Unit Load Controller settings, if applicable.
-If a Unit Load Controller is in service during the Frequency Event the Pre-Event System

-Frequency and Pre- Event Output of the Providing Unit will be determined using the Unit Load Controller settings.
+- 7) The Governor Droop Demanded TOR1. - 8) The Providing Unit Frequency / Capacity Function (if applicable); - 9) The Unit Load Controller settings, if applicable.
+If a Unit Load Controller is in service during the Frequency Event the Pre-Event System Frequency and Pre- Event Output of the Providing Unit will be determined using the Unit Load Controller settings.

-5.9.2.25.10.2.2 Governor Droop Demanded TOR1 Calculation
+5.10.2.2 Governor Droop Demanded TOR1 Calculation